seanmmitchell/ale/README.md

 ## License
-This work is licensed under Creative Commons Attribution-ShareAlike 4.0 International.
+This work is licensed under the MIT License.
 Please review [LICENSE](LICENSE.md) (LICENSE.md) for specifics.

 ## Features in Mind